jlevy/pip-build-standalone/README.md

-# pip-build-standalone
+# py-app-standalone

-pip-build-standalone builds a standalone, relocatable Python installation with the given packages installed.
+py-app-standalone builds a standalone, relocatable Python installation with the given packages installed.
 It's like a modern alternative to [PyInstaller](https://github.com/pyinstaller/pyinstaller) that leverages the newer uv ecosystem.